 Properties

 A custom property is an attribute of an entity that's unique to each client.
-You can create a custom property through the user interface or through an API, or you can import it from another instance.
+You can create a custom property through the user interface or through an API, or you can import it from another environment.
 Once added, the custom property is available for use in page configurations, filters, and many configuration areas (for example, search fields, duration field, and so on).

 You can create these types of properties: